bmitchelmore/wfmu-best-show-downloader/README.md

 This node.js script will download the best show archive from wfmu.

+It, naturally, requires node.js and npm.
+If you're unsure of how to install node.js and npm on your platform, go to https://nodejs.org to find out.

 To start, make sure you have all the appropriate dependencies by calling:

     $ npm install